 Except under special circumstances, a student may not take any level in the program more than two semesters.

 Plagiarism (submitting the work of another person) is unacceptable and will result in a failing grade for that assignment.
+Students need to also be mindful when using ChatGPT/AI.

 Attendance: